 Trafford Housing Trust (THT) is an independent housing company providing around 9,000 affordable homes within the Trafford area of Manchester.
 A ‘profit-for-purpose’ organisation, they strive for a society transformed free from poverty, inequality and injustice.
-Regulated by the Homes & Communities Agency (HCA) they employ approximately 450 staff.
+Regulated by the Regulator of Social Housing (HSH) they employ approximately 450 staff.

 THT has a strong track record in providing employee development to all its workforce to enable them to meet the varying challenges of their roles.
 The vision was to develop a coaching culture within the business that used one-to-one coaching as the key development tool to drive a high performance culture.

 Whilst investment in employee development was strong within THT there was a big reliance on group training and a huge challenge in making the training stick to ensure actual improvements in performance could be evidenced.
 Coaching was seen as a tool to unlock potential and provide tailored and bespoke support that allowed individuals the time and opportunity to focus on specific areas of their own development needs in a safe environment over a number of months.

 We delivered a two-stage approach over a 24 month period to embed a coaching culture throughout THT which used Instep coaching expertise.
 Based on the success of this external programme, Instep then trained and developed internal coaching expertise within the Trust.
 This ensured a sustainable coaching culture could be embedded throughout the business.

 All line managers were allocated an external coach from the Instep consultancy team.
 They would meet on a quarterly basis, progressing through an agreed Personal Development Plan which was closely monitored by their Line Manager.
 This offered them support on personal challenges and promoted a sense of ownership to the coachee.